Sunday gas price update: Best and worst deals in Buffalo - NewsBreak

 Sunday gas price update: Best and worst deals in Buffalo

-According to GasBuddy, the average price in the Buffalo area was $21.17 per gallon - but stations varied widely, with prices from $2.98 to $135.9 per gallon for regular.
+As of Sunday, prices ranged from $3.37 per gallon to $3.5, with an average price of $3.43 for regular, according to GasBuddy’s survey of stations in the Buffalo area.

-As of Sunday, the most expensive gas in the Buffalo area appeared to be at Esso, at 350 Bertie St.
+As of Sunday, the most expensive gas in the Buffalo area appeared to be at Wash Me Car Wash, at 865 Fort St.

-If you’re hunting for a bargain, a great place to start is by steering clear of the most expensive stations in the city.
-Check out this list, starting with the most expensive as of 05:57 PM, Tuesday:

 |Regular